nokia/profiling-daemon/README.md

 10210792696146;0;2844;pulseaudio;/usr/lib/pulse-12.2/modules/libprotocol-native.so;0x9bb0;-
 ```

 If you think that first one is from the kernel because it contains something like `kernelmain` then you are right.
+It means that the code is located in the main kernel (and not the module).

 This column is called `pathname` and suppose to represent the image containing the instruction that was being executed when perf event fired (some places calls this a `dso`, regardless if it is a `.so` library or executable).
 On user space, this information can be obtained from `/proc/$PID/maps` file but kernel looks a bit different.

 Kernel has modules, like `[i915]` which is a driver for my _Intel 915_ graphic card which is unsurprisingly used by the _X server_.
 This information comes from `/proc/kallsyms` which should also have a symbol name, this is why you see it even without the postprocessing (user mode has a placeholder: `-`).